NeutronAnticheatSolutions/MinecraftAnticheat/README.md

 Currently Working On:

-Recoding the entire anti-cheat to make it better and detect more hacks but it will paid paid when it releases.
+Recoding the entire anti-cheat to make it better and detect more hacks but it will paid when it releases.